-Whisky is a code to evolve the equations of general relativistic hydrodynamics (GRHD) and magnetohydrodynamics (GRMHD) in 3D Cartesian coordinates on a curved dynamical background.
-It was originally developed by and for members of the EU Network on Sources of Gravitational Radiation and is based on the Cactus Computational Toolkit.
-Whisky can also implement adaptive mesh refinement (AMR) if compiled together with Carpet.
+The first Whisky code was originally developed by and for members of the EU Network on Sources of Gravitational Radiation and is based on the Cactus Computational Toolkit.
+Whisky can also be used with adaptive mesh refinement (AMR) if compiled together with Carpet.

 At its birth, Whisky had grown from earlier codes such as GR3D and GRAstro_Hydro (developed by the relativity group at Washington University at the beginning of the century as part of the NASA Neutron Star Grand Challenge Project), but has been completely rewritten.